Contact Personal Injury Lawyers You Can Trust

 Are First-Party Claims Used in Tennessee Personal Injury Law?

 Yes!
-Even though Tennessee is not a no-fault state, you can use a first-party claim against your insurance company to recover losses from a collision or an injury.
+Even though Tennessee is not a no-fault state, you can use a first-party claim against your insurance company to recover losses from a or an injury.
 As with all first-party claims, you may have to pay your deductible.
 In Tennessee, when you file a first-party claim, and you weren’t at fault for the collision or injury, your insurance company can pursue the negligent party’s insurance company to recoup the settlement.